soffes/blog/published/2009-11-29-running-rails-local-development-with-nginx-postgres-and-passenger-with-homebrew/running-rails-local-development-with-nginx-postgres-and-passenger-with-homebrew.markdown

+---
-# Running Rails Local Development with Nginx, Postgres, and Passenger with Homebrew
+title: Running Rails Local Development with Nginx, Postgres, and Passenger with Homebrew
+categories: development web ruby
+---

 **Update 03/03/12:** Nowadays, I recommend using [Foreman](https://github.com/ddollar/foreman) or [Pow](http://pow.cx/).
 This isn't a horrible approach, but definitely more complicated than I like to have things.